-- Have copies of the consultation documentation available on the website from the first day of the consultation and throughout the consultation. - Have translations and rich text versions of the documentation on the CCG website as requested. - Have photocopies of the documentation prepared for distribution on the first day of the consultation. - Have printed copies of the full document, summary document and translations as soon as possible after the start of the consultation. - Distribute these documents to: - GP practices - Pharmacies - Stakeholder database
+- Have copies of the consultation documentation available on the website from the first day of the consultation and throughout the consultation.

+- Have translations and rich text versions of the documentation on the CCG website as close to the start of the consultation as possible.

+- Have photocopies of the documentation prepared for distribution on the first day of the consultation.

+- Have printed copies of the full document, summary document and translations available on request as soon as possible after the start of the consultation.

+- Distribute these documents to:

+- GP practices

+- Pharmacies

+- Stakeholder database

+- MPs

+- Councils for Voluntary Services (Peterborough and Cambridgeshire).

+- Local Medical Committee

-- Councils for Voluntary Services (Peterborough and Cambridgeshire) - Health Scrutiny Committees/Health Committees in Cambridgeshire, Peterborough, Hertfordshire and Northamptonshire - Health and Wellbeing Boards in Cambridgeshire, Peterborough, Hertfordshire, and Northamptonshire - Local Health Partnerships in Fenland, S.Cambs, E.Cambs, Cambridge City, NE Northants, and Hunts - CCG Patient Reference Group - Patient Forum Groups - Healthwatch organisations: Peterborough, Cambridgeshire, Northamptonshire, and Hertfordshire - Libraries - Cambridgeshire Community Services NHS Trust - Cambridge University Hospitals NHS Foundation Trust - Cambridgeshire and Peterborough NHS Foundation Trust - East of England Ambulance Service NHS Trust - Hinchingbrooke Health Care NHS Trust - Peterborough and Stamford Hospitals NHS Foundations Trust - Queen Elizabeth Hospital NHS Trust - Action on Hearing Loss - Cambridgeshire Hearing Help (formerly CAMTAD) - Sensory Services, Cambridgeshire Adult Social Care - Cambridge and Huntingdon Deaf Children's Society - Hearing Support Team, Cambridgeshire Sensory Support Service - Hearing Support Centre @ Mayfield Primary - Hearing Support Centre @ Cottenham Village College - SENSE - British Deaf Association - Disability Rights UK - Disability Living Foundation - Scope - Community Consultant Paediatrician - Deaf Blind UK - Embrace: Support service for older people in Huntingdonshire - Peterborough Deaf Club - Peterborough and District Deaf Children's Society - Age UK - Hinchingbrooke Audiology - Addenbrooke's Audiology - InHealth - Unions via the Social Partnership Forum - NHS England Area Team - Send media release to all local media outlets at the start of the consultation and at strategic points in the consultation to ensure widespread media coverage. - Use Facebook and Twitter to raise awareness of the consultation and as a way of encouraging people to respond. - Ensure that translations are made available on request. - Ensure that all translations are available on the CCG website when requested.
+- Local Pharmaceutical Committee - Health Scrutiny Commissions, Cambridgeshire, Peterborough, Hertfordshire, Northamptonshire, Norfolk. - Health and Wellbeing Boards, Cambridgeshire, Peterborough, Hertfordshire, Northamptonshire, Norfolk. - District Councils across our regions - CCG Patient Reference Group - Public Service Board - Patient Forum Groups - Healthwatch organisations, Peterborough, Cambridgeshire, Northamptonshire, Hertfordshire, Norfolk. - Libraries - Cambridgeshire Community Services NHS Trust - Cambridgeshire and Peterborough NHS Foundation Trust - East of England Ambulance Service MNHS Trust - North West Anglia NHS Foundation Trust - Cambridge University Hospitals NHS Foundation Trust - Royal Papworth NHS Foundation Trust - Peterborough City Council - Cambridgeshire County Council - Queen Elizabeth Hospital NHS Trust - Unions - NHS England/Improvement Area Team - Cambridgeshire and Peterborough Combined Authority - Send media release to all local media outlets at the start of the consultation and at strategic points in the consultation to ensure widespread media coverage. - Use Facebook and Twitter, and other social media platforms, to raise awareness of the consultation, conversation phased, sent to local stakeholders to support disseminate - Ensure that translations are made available on request in key community languages. - Ensure that all translations are available on the CCG website when requested. - Ensure that all responses received in other languages are translated into English and included in the response reports. - Log all calls received with regard to the consultation. - Collate all letters and emails received as part of the consultation. - Ensure that all public meetings held have full meeting notes, recording comments and questions. - Ensure that when we attend meetings we record a briefing note of the meeting and request full minutes when available. - Collate all meeting notes, briefing notes and minutes. - Respond to requests for attendance at meetings to discuss the consultation.

-- Ensure that all responses received in other languages are translated into English and included in the response reports. - Log all calls received with regard to the consultation. - Collate all letters and emails received as part of the consultation. - Ensure that all public meetings held have full meeting notes, recording comments and questions. - Ensure that when we attend meetings we record a briefing note of the meeting and request full minutes when available. - Collate all meeting notes, briefing notes and minutes. - Respond to requests for attendance at meetings to discuss the consultation. - Attend meetings with the following key stakeholder groups during consultation: - Health Scrutiny Committees/Health Committees in Cambridgeshire and Peterborough - Health Scrutiny Committees in Northamptonshire, Hertfordshire and Norfolk on request. - Healthwatch organisations in Cambridgeshire and Peterborough.
-Attend in Northamptonshire, Hertfordshire and Norfolk on request. - CCG Patient Reference Group - Groups for people with hearing loss.
+- Attend meetings with the following key stakeholder groups during consultation: - Health Scrutiny Commissions in Cambridgeshire, Peterborough - Health Scrutiny Committees in Northamptonshire, Hertfordshire and Norfolk on request. - Healthwatch organisations in Cambridgeshire and Peterborough.
+Attend in Northamptonshire, Hertfordshire and Norfolk on request. - CCG Patient Reference Group - Health and Wellbeing Boards in Cambridgeshire, Peterborough, Northamptonshire, Hertfordshire and Norfolk (on request) - Relevant patient representative groups